 StriaTM Cladding must be kept under cover whilst in storage or at sites and they must be dry at the time of their installation.
 All site-cut board edges must be sealed with Dulux® 1 Step, Resene® Quick Dry, Taubmans® Underproof Acrylic Primer Undercoat or a similar sealer compatible with the finish coat before installation.

-StriaTM Cladding must be fully supported and fixed through HardieTM horizontal cavity battens.
+StriaTM Cladding must be fixed into HardieTM 40mm structural horizontal cavity battens.
 Ensure that cladding is hard against the battens to avoid drumminess before fixing.